Where to buy vintage clothes, shoes for swing dancing, etc…

 Vintage stores These days, most vintage stores will carry more 1960’s, 1970’s and later styles of clothing (which is of course easier for the store to find) than 1930’s/40’s/50’s clothing.
 Clothing in a good vintage store is normally in good or better condition, but generally the better the condition, and the larger the size, the more the item will cost.

 Local/Lexington area vintage stores.
-I’m sorry to say Lexington doesn’t have a really good vintage clothing store – you’ll need to travel to Cincinnati for that.
-But there are a few places in the Lexington area that do carry some vintage clothing items:
+Lexington, KY doesn’t have really good vintage clothing stores that carry 1920’s-50’s clothing (sad to say) – you’ll need to travel to Cincinnati or Louisville for that.
+But there are a few places in the Lexington area that carry some vintage clothing items.

 o Feather Your Nest, 1317 West Main Street, Lexington, KY; 859-381-1505.
-Not a lot of clothing, but Mary and I have found some nice vintage items at this store.
+Mary and I have found some nice vintage items at this store, but not a lot of clothing.
 For watch and jewelry sales and service, check out A to ZEE, located inside this establishment; Phil is very knowledgeable and helpful.

 o The Domestic, 945 National Ave., Lexington, KY 40502; 859-309-3603.
 A variety of vintage items, not a whole lot of clothes, and what they carry is normally 1970’s/80’s/90’s.